timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 This represents another way to conceptualize the goal of therapeutic healing or coaching.
-We wish to facilitate this harmony with your differing sub-parts and each other, as well as with your actions.
+We wish to facilitate this harmony with our differing sub-parts and each other, as well as with our actions.
 This relation also connects directly to individuals we consider especially clear critical thinkers such as Socrates, since the [Socratic method](https://en.wikipedia.org/wiki/Socratic_method) is all about questioning.